Calutron: Construction

-Eventually, 14700 ST of silver were used, then worth over $1 billion.
+Eventually, 14700 ST of silver were used, then worth over $600 million.
 Nichols had to provide a monthly accounting to the Treasury.
 The 1000 ozt silver bars were taken under guard to the Defense Plant Corporation in Carteret, New Jersey, where they were cast into cylindrical billets, and then to Phelps Dodge in Bayway, New Jersey, where they were extruded into strips 0.625 in thick, 3 in wide and 40 ft long.
 Some 258 carloads were shipped under guard by rail to Allis-Chalmers in Milwaukee, Wisconsin, where they were wound onto magnetic coils and sealed into welded casings.
 Finally, they moved by unguarded flatcars to the Clinton Engineer Works.
 There, special procedures were instituted for handling the silver.
 When they had to drill holes in it, they did so over paper so that the filings could be collected.
 After the war, all the machinery was dismantled and cleaned and the floorboards beneath the machinery were ripped up and burned to recover minute amounts of silver.
-In the end, only 1/3,600,000th was lost.
+In the end, 155,645.39 ozt or less than 0.036% was lost.
 In May 1970, the last 67 ST of silver was replaced with copper and returned to the Treasury.

 The XAX racetrack with two tanks and three coils was ready to train workers in August 1943.
 Bugs were discovered, but were not aggressively followed up.
 The first Alpha process building, 9201-1, was completed on 1 November 1943.
 When the first racetrack was started up for testing on schedule in November, the 14-ton vacuum tanks crept out of alignment by as much as 3 in because of the power of the magnets and had to be fastened more securely.
 A more serious problem arose when the magnetic coils started shorting out.
 In December Groves ordered a magnet broken open, and handfuls of rust were found inside.
 Moisture was also a problem in its own right, as was the winding of the wire, which was too tight.
 Groves ordered the racetracks to be torn down and the magnets sent back to the factory to be cleaned and rewound.
 Rigid standards for preparation and cleanliness were instituted to prevent a recurrence of these problems.